 My research explores the history and politics of "smart" urban environments as they manifest in various communities across Asia and North America.
-While these digital developments are often presented as the "solution to the problems," my research investigates how and why those problems are considered "problematic" in the first place, how those problems are historically and socioculturally composed, what long terms concerns about security, economy, health, and well-being are integrated in the problems that are supposedly "new," and asks if/how those solutions adequately address the said problems.
-For instance, while "security" is often invoked as the central design principle of the smart cities, "insecurity" is constantly required in their operation, which is evident at various levels: including the media portrayal of the cities imagined as crime-ridden and dangerous place; the technologies developed to detect and visualize "anomalies"; the citizens who internalize the responsibilities to protect and defend themselves from risks.
-Blending these multiple contexts of technology, I argue that the smart city is not simply an idea or a prototype of the technology that sharply ruptures the present.
-Instead, it is an emergence out of multiple histories and problematizations that are contingently interweaved at a given time and space in multiple and diffused forms.
+While these digital developments are often presented as the "solution to the problems," my research investigates how and why those problems are considered "problematic" in the first place, how those problems are historically and socioculturally composed, what long terms concerns about security, economy, health, and well-being are integrated into the problems that are supposedly "new."
+My work has appeared in venues including Big Data & Society, Telematics & Informatics, and Communication & Sport, among others.

 See also Publications